Scarecrows outnumber people in dying Japan town

 First the jobs go.
 Then the schools.
 Eventually, the electricity meters stop.

-But some communities are trying various strategies for attracting younger residents, slowing if not reversing their decline.
-In Kamiyama, another farming community closer to the regional capital of Tokushima, community organizers have mapped out a strategy for attracting artists and high-tech companies.
+But local communities are trying various strategies for attracting younger residents, slowing if not reversing their decline.
+In Kamiyama, a farming community closer to the regional capital, community organizers have mapped out plans for attracting artists and high-tech companies.

-Nagoro is more typical of the thousands of communities that are turning into ghost towns or at best, open-air museums, frozen in time — a trend evident even in downtown Tokyo and in nearly or completely empty villages in the city's suburbs.
+Nagoro is more typical of the thousands of communities that are turning into ghost towns or at best, open-air museums, frozen in time.

 The one-street town is mostly abandoned, its shops and homes permanently shuttered.